quantmind/pulsar/sources/tutorials/events.txt

 =====================
 As the name says, the :class:`.OneTime` is a special event which can be fired once only.
-Firing a :class:`.OneTime` event multiple times will result in a :class:`InavlidStateError` raised.
+Firing a :class:`.OneTime` event multiple times will cause an :class:`~asyncio.InavlidStateError` to be raised.

 A :class:`.OneTime` event is a specialised :class:`~asyncio.Future` and therefore you can yield it in a coroutine to wait until it get fired.